LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 4. **Typed overlap is exceptional.** Multiple peer contexts are used only when page semantics or application configuration credibly express them.
 5. **Native widgets keep their interaction model.** OpenKeyNav must not compete with controls that already own arrow keys, Escape, Enter, or Space.
 6. **No autonomous interaction occurs.** The mode moves only in response to an accepted user command.
-7. **The implementation degrades honestly.** Unsupported Shadow DOM, iframe, platform, or assistive-technology cases are documented rather than guessed.
+7. **Supported scope is explicit.** Document Shadow DOM, iframe, platform, and assistive-technology coverage and describe behavior or integration paths for cases outside it.

 ## Scope